- Majoring and Minoring in Linguistics

 Honors and Course Credit

-Students writing an Honors Thesis may, but are not required to, register for one or two special independent study courses (LING 495/496, 1-3 credits, non-repeatable).
+Students writing an Honors Thesis may, but are not required to, register for one or two special independent study courses (LING 495, 1-6 credits).
 These do count towards the limit of 6 independent study or experiential practice credits allowed for the Linguistics major.

 LSA Honors Awards.
 The LSA Honors Program awards several scholarships and prizes to thesis-writing students.
 Please see their website for details.

 The Matt Alexander Award.
 Each year the Linguistics Department awards the Matt Alexander Award to the best Honors Thesis.

 - If you have any questions about the honors thesis process, please make an appointment to see a Linguistics Department advisor.
 If you have questions specific to finding a project or learning more about research, consider making an appointment specifically with Prof. Lisa Levinson, Director of Undergraduate Research Experiences for the Department of Linguistics.

 The Honors Summer Fellowship program offers peer and monetary support for a small cohort of students starting the honors thesis process during the summer before their senior year.
 Spaces are limited, and applications are typically due at the beginning of the Winter semester of students’ junior year.

 LSA Honors Grants provide funding to thesis-related research, including research-related travel.